It’s going to be difficult.

 You can also dig deeper on Kristi’s (or your target freelance writer’s) portfolio page.

-Many of these blogs will allow you to guest post and are a good target for your campaign.
+Many of these blogs will allow you to write a guest blog post and are a good target for your campaign.
 You can collect an ample number of reputable publications by doing this activity.

 ii b.)
 Directly do a Google search of authority figures in your industry – All influencers (mostly) guest blog in top industry publications.
 Google can help you find those publications.
 Search for their name in Google.